natnat16/Coffee-n-Wifi-website/README.md

 The add, update, or delete routes are not linked in the webpage, they should be accessed via the address line.
 An api_key parameter is required "url/?api_key=ah".
-Since this a practice project the API key is given in the code so that viewers can get accsess to all routes.
+Since this a practice project the API key is given in the code so that viewers can get access to all routes.

 adding a cafe, a default image will be presented if one is not entered.